asya-b/voronoi/README.md

 `python voronoi.py example_points.npy example_probabilities.npy`

-Running the command as given will produce example_figure.png, however the .npy files may be replaced as follows:
+Running the command as given will produce images/2neighbours.png (identical to images/example_figure.png), however the .npy files may be replaced as follows:

   - example_points.npy:
       - *ndarray of floats, shape (npoints, 2)*